Freelancer Agreement Template, Free Download 2026

 What should a freelancer agreement include?

 A freelancer agreement should include the names and contact information of both parties, a detailed scope of work describing all deliverables, the payment amount and schedule including any milestone payments, intellectual property assignment terms, a project timeline with deadlines, a kill fee provision for early termination, a clause confirming the freelancer's independent contractor status, confidentiality terms, and a dispute resolution mechanism.
-The more specific the agreement, the less room there is for misunderstandings about what is included in the project price.
+The more specific the freelance agreement form, the less room there is for misunderstandings about what is included in the project price.
+Download our free freelance contract template to see a complete sample.

 Is a freelance contract legally binding?